Xiantaidu/GAME_onnx/README.md

 2. Align notes to labeled word boundaries, in dataset processing scenarios.
 3. Estimate note pitches from note boundaries adjusted by user in interactive tuning tools.

+## Quick Start (Windows Portable Package)

+If you are using Windows and want a quick start, you can download the out-of-the-box portable package:

+**[Link to the portable package goes here]**

+> **Note**: The portable package provided by this repository does NOT include PyTorch-related components and only supports pure ONNX inference.
+If you need to use PyTorch, please install dependencies from `requirements.txt` manually.

 ## Installation

 GAME is tested under Python 3.12, PyTorch 2.8.0, CUDA 12.9, Lightning 2.6.1.
 But it should have good compatibility.